KTRDeveloper/charity-dao/docs/index.md

 In the project structure created by default, we will add a folder named “scripts” where will reside our scripts.
 Then, we will delete the _test_ and _ignition_ folders that we won't be using.

 We'll be using the [Openzeppelin](https://www.openzeppelin.com/) library to develop our contracts.
 Openzeppelin is an open-source library of pre-audited, reusable smart contract components used for secure smart contract development.
-The library can be instaledl with the command:
+The library can be installed with the command:

 ```shell
 yarn add @openzeppelin/contracts